-- Developed and/or enhanced over 115 various electronic report, dashboards and applications for district use in our Navigator Portal. - Reports and dashboards were accessed by over 11,000 unique users over 600,000 times from July 2016 April 2019, with 99% of principals agreeing or strongly agreeing that the Navigator helps them make informed decisions that positively impact student achievement. - Oversaw the completed of six (6) program evaluations and/or projects to inform decision making and enhance student outcomes. - Vetted over 60 external research applications. - Produced annual reviews in five (5) targeted areas and quarterly reviews in three (3) areas, aligning quarterly reviews with existing resources in the Navigator Portal to leverage reports that update nightly. - Developed a consolidated data process that served over 25 community partners quarterly. - Fulfilled over 140 data requests of varying magnitudes and complexities. - Administered and provided reports on four district wide surveys for principals, students, and classroom teachers.
+- Developed and/or enhanced over 115 various electronic report, dashboards and applications for district use in our Navigator Portal. - Reports and dashboards were accessed by over 11,000 unique users over 600,000 times from July 2016 - April 2019, with 99% of principals agreeing or strongly agreeing that the Navigator helps them make informed decisions that positively impact student achievement. - Oversaw the completed of six (6) program evaluations and/or projects to inform decision making and enhance student outcomes. - Vetted over 60 external research applications. - Produced annual reviews in five (5) targeted areas and quarterly reviews in three (3) areas, aligning quarterly reviews with existing resources in the Navigator Portal to leverage reports that update nightly. - Developed a consolidated data process that served over 25 community partners quarterly.